 WAIT!
 Are you surprised that you landed on a TMJ site….when you are actually concerned about ear symptoms?

 Did you know that about 10% of all patients who come to ENT specialists with ear symptoms don’t actually have an ear related reason?
 In almost 100% of these patients - those with ear pain or other ear symptoms but whose ears are normal - the symptoms come from TMD.
 (Source: Missouri Ear, Nose and Throat Specialist, Matthew E. Beuerlein, M.D., Board Certified Diplomate of The American Board of Otolaryngology)

 Some ENT specialists hate to send you home empty handed and may put you on an antibiotic to “see if it helps”.
 Others may follow their “TMJ protocol”.
 What is that?
-Store bought soft mouth guard, soft diet and Non Steroidal Anti Inflammatory Drugs (NSAID) such as Ibuprofen or muscle relaxers such as Flexeril.
+Store bought soft mouth guard, soft diet and Non Steroidal Anti Inflammatory Drugs (NSAID) or muscle relaxer medications.
 Soft mouth guards stimulate INCREASED clenching and often lead to more damage to the TM joints.
 Some other ENT’s, may refer you to your own dentist to rule out “TMJ”.
 But because the dental education in this area has remained the same as it was 40 years ago, 90% of the dentists may give a night guard - a piece of plastic between teeth at night time that does not usually solve the problem.
 Or they may put you on either NSAID’s or muscle relaxers.